Frequently Asked Questions about Alabama Fishing and Hunting Licenses

 Is there a special hunting license for disabled veterans?

 Yes.
 The Annual Miliary Veteran's Appreciation Hunting License to veterans with a minimum of 50% disability or those veterans who are 100% disabled as certified by the Administration.
-Available at your local probate office or by mailing with DCNR.
+Available at your local probate office or by mail from DCNR.
+Must show VA letter stating level of disability.
+Read more.

 Yes.
 We now have an annual physically disabled hunting license for those residents who are 100% permanently disabled.
 An application must be completed along with the approved documentation.
 This can be obtained at your local Probate Office, License Commissioner or our Montgomery Office.
 Read more.